jvick1/Intro_to_SOL/crowdfunding/README.md

  };
 ```

 Now we need a way to call this function.
 Let's add a new button!
+We'll create a new container that appears once we have already connected our wallet.
+And we'll add a state for this in our return.

 ```
 const renderConnectedContainer = () => (